Introduction

 Why Use a Pressure Gauge?

-- Accurate Measurement: A pressure gauge provides precise readings of the refrigerant pressure.
+- Accurate Measurement: A pressure gauge gives you precise readings of the refrigerant pressure.

-- System Health: It helps diagnose if the AC system is undercharged or overcharged with refrigerant.
+- System Health: It helps you figure out if the AC system has too little or too much refrigerant.

-- Performance Assessment: Correct refrigerant pressure ensures that the AC operates at its best.
+- Performance Assessment: Keeping the right refrigerant pressure is crucial for your AC to work its best.

 Steps to Check Refrigerant Pressure: